jshear95/ArmaTerminal/README.md

    - Admin User Added
    - Readme Got Some Love
    - General Error Fixing (Arma updates caused several non critical errors that were fixed)
+- V 0.1.2 : UI update
+   - Changed how the terminal was displayed improving responsiveness (in most cases)
+   - Changed how the terminal stores and retrieves session data to add more relivant cross session data
+   - Updated README.md to reflect terminal data store changes
+   - Changed how key presses are registered to increase the likelyhood of MP compatibility
+   - Updated testing enviornment
+   - Temporarily removed the Color command (it was not working with the new display method)
+   - Fixed text truncating after a certian length (due to printing algorithm)
+   - Fixed `<` character not being typable due to display method